gtarobotics/self-driving-car/README.md

 or CPU mode:
 	./run_nvidia_docker-sdc-ros-cpu.sh

-# Once in the container try to test the performance
+# Once in the container
+First update the scripts to latest version from GitHub
+	./update_scripts.sh
+And run a performance test, this will also confirm that env (CPU/GPU) is working
 	./run_quick_benchmark.sh

 Please post the [results like this](#quick-benchmark-results) on [ND013 Slack Team](https://nd013.udacity.com/) in [#benchmarks](https://nd013.slack.com/messages/benchmarks) channel.